ueberauth/ueberauth_github/README.md

-# UeberauthGithub
+# Überauth GitHub

-Provides an Ueberauth strategy for authenticating with Github.
+Provides an Üeberauth strategy for authenticating with Github.

 ### Setup